-5 Experimental results
+271 5 Experimental results

-5.1 Joint posterior over small graphs
+272 5.1 Joint posterior over small graphs

-We can evaluate the accuracy of the approximation returned by JSP-GFN by comparing it with the exact joint posterior distribution $P(G,\theta\mid\mathcal{D})$.
-Computing this exact posterior can only be done in limited cases only, where (1) $P(\theta\mid G,\mathcal{D})$ can be computed analytically, and (2) for a small enough d such that all the DAGs can be enumerated in order to compute $P(G\mid\mathcal{D})$.
-We consider here models over d=5 variables, with linear Gaussian CPDs.
-We generate 20 different datasets of N=100 observations from randomly generated Bayesian Networks.
-Details about data generation and modeling are available in Appendix D.2.
+We can evaluate the accuracy of the approximation returned by JSP-GFN by comparing it with the exact joint posterior distribution $P(G, \theta \mid D)$.
+Computing this exact posterior can only be done in limited cases: those where (1) the posterior over parameters $P(\theta \mid G, D)$ can be computed analytically, and (2) for a small enough d such that all the DAGs over d nodes can be enumerated in order to compute $P(G \mid D)$.
+We consider here Bayesian Networks over d = 5 nodes, following a linear Gaussian model.
+We generate 20 different datasets of N = 100 observations from randomly generated Bayesian Networks.
+Details about data generation are available in Appendix D.3.1.